PeterSoulard/JS_Calculator/README.md

 ## Limitations
 Although most use-cases have been thought of when creating this application, there are some functionalities that are not yet present in this version of the JS Calculator.
 These may be implemented in a future version.

-* Parentheses are not supported outside of the trigonometric functions.
+* Currently no outstanding functionalities.

 ==================================================

 ### Update May 28 2025:
 Changed the way that the evaluator parses the expression.
-Now multiple calls to trigonometric functions are possible, and parentheses could more easily be implemented.
+Now multiple calls to trigonometric functions are possible, and parentheses are implemented as well.